jonlpersson/ed-latimore/site/_drafts/8-signs-you-re-a-highly-functioning-alcoholic.md

 A highly functioning alcoholic whose alcohol abuse nearly cost him everything.

-In this article, I mention both the obvious and subtle signs someone will show if they are secretly an alcoholic, high-functioning or otherwise.
+In this article, I mention the obvious and subtle signs someone will show if they are secretly an alcoholic, high-functioning or otherwise.
 If you found this article inquiring about your own condition, you may discover things are worse than you thought.

 Whether it’s for yourself or a loved one, I’ve included some resources at the end to help you.
 You can also download a free chapter of my book “Sober Letters To My Drunken Self,” which I wrote to help people who need help but weren’t interested in going to alcohol rehab.